drindt/gemini-ollama-proxy/README.md

 ## 🛠️ Usage

-Once the gateway is running, you can connect your Ollama-compatible client to it.
+Once the proxy is running, you can connect your Ollama-compatible client to it.

 ### Example: JetBrains IDE (IntelliJ, PyCharm, etc.)